RyanArora1/Portfolio/tableau-covid-dashboard/README.md

 ---

 ## Files
-This folder contains the Tableau dashboard and supporting files used to build the visualisation.
+- `tableau_queries.sql` – SQL queries used to prepare the dataset
+- `tableau-covid-dashboard.png` – Screenshot of the Tableau dashboard